lyubadd/cyclistic/README.md

 WHERE end_station_id IS NULL;
 ```

-The only fields where data is missing are those specifying the station names (start_station_id, start_station_name, end_station_id, end_station_name).
+The only fields where data are missing are those specifying the station names (start_station_id, start_station_name, end_station_id, end_station_name).
 As the station names and IDs are not central to answer the business question and deleting these would lose valuable data for other observations, I kept the rides with the missing values for these fields.

 * **clean the empty spaces** from the string fields